Tips for Creating Modifier Groups + Modifiers

 3. Should a guest try to order more than 99 of an individual item (for instance, 99 individual tacos) then they will encounter an error

-NOTE: Any items that are bottomless / all you can eat, xxx of the day, or subject to market pricing should be omitted from all Bbot menus (for now)
+NOTE: Any items that are bottomless / all-you-can-eat, xxx of the day, or subject to market pricing should be omitted from all Bbot menus.